sayed8901/HRCorp_system_DRF_backend/README.md

 **Project Type**: HR software
 **Project Name**: HRCorp

+## Overview

 The backend of **HRCorp** is built using **Django** and **Django REST Framework** (DRF) to manage HR functionalities such as employee records, payroll, transfers, promotions, and more.
 The system allows multiple user management, where users are divided into `power_user` (admin) and `standard_user` (normal user).

 Power users have extended privileges to manage employee data and HR functionalities.
 The project uses PostgreSQL as the database.

 ---